pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 - Github Account
 - 10 minutes (aprox.)

-### Criteria
+> ## Criteria

 Alright, you have internet and a browser.
 Your prep work is done!
-Remembering that our goal is to setup an all inclusive developer environment, let's recount what we need for a successful "Day 0".
-Siri, Alexa, and ChatGPT are great but they cannot help us here just yet, so we're going to have to do this the "old fashioned way".
+Remembering our goal of an all inclusive developer environment, let's recount what we need for our *"Day 0"* .
+Siri, Alexa, and ChatGPT are great but they cannot help us here just yet, so we're going to do this the "old fashioned way".

+Below is an abreviated list of the tools baked into the Pulumi Devcontainer which we will be using.

-### Commandline Utilities
+> ## Commandline Utilities

 |      Tool               | Description                      |
 |:-----------------------:|:--------------------------------:|